chrisloughnane/animation_nodes_manual/docs/user_guide/getting_started/data.rst

 Convert Node
 ------------

-The converter node convert and data type to any other data type if possible, the node automatically detect input and outputs, so if you want it to stope changing types, you have to chekc the lock button and choose the tpe mmanually by pressing on the only button there.
+The converter node convert and data type to any other data type if possible, the node automatically detects input and outputs, so if you want it to stop changing types, you will have to check the lock button and choose mmanually by pressing on the only button there.